v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

     ![Watermark and header applied to document](media/Sensitivity_label_watermark_header.png)

 - **Prevent data exfiltration (data leaving your organization)** by turning on endpoint protection in Intune.
 If sensitive content gets downloaded, you can help prevent the loss of data from Windows devices.
 For example, you can’t copy labeled content into Dropbox, Gmail, or USB drive.
-Before your sensitivity labels can use Windows Information Protection (WIP), you first need to create a WIP policy in the Azure portal.
-For more information, see How Windows Information Protection protects files with a sensitivity label https://docs.microsoft.com/en-us/windows/security/information-protection/windows-information-protection/how-wip-works-with-labels?branch=vsts17546553.
+Before your sensitivity labels can use Windows Information Protection (WIP), you first need to create an app protection policy in the Azure portal.
+For more information, see [How Windows Information Protection protects files with a sensitivity label](https://docs.microsoft.com/en-us/windows/security/information-protection/windows-information-protection/how-wip-works-with-labels?branch=vsts17546553).

+All of these options are available when you create a label in the Security & Compliance Center.

 ![Options when creating a sensitivity label](media/Sensitivity_label_create_options.png)

 ### Label priority (order matters)

-When you create your sensitivity labels in the Security & Compliance Center, they appear in a list on the ****Sensitivity** tab on the **Labels** page.
+When you create your sensitivity labels in the Security & Compliance Center, they appear in a list on the **Sensitivity** tab on the **Labels** page.
 In this list, the order of the labels is important because it reflects their priority.
-You want your most restrictive sensitivity label, such as Highly Confidential, to appear at the ****bottom** of the list, and your least restrictive sensitivity label, such as Public, to appear at the **top**.
+You want your most restrictive sensitivity label, such as Highly Confidential, to appear at the **bottom** of the list, and your least restrictive sensitivity label, such as Public, to appear at the **top**.

 A document or email can have only a single sensitivity label applied to it.
-If you require your users to provide a justification for changing the label to a lower classification, the order of this list determines what is a lower classification.
+If you require your users to provide a justification for changing the label to a lower classification, the order of this list determines what's a lower classification.

 ![Option to create a sublabel](media/Sensitivity_label_sublabel_options.png)

 ### Sublabels (grouping labels)

-With sublabels, you can group one or more labels below a header.
+With sublabels, you can group one or more labels below a header that a user sees in an Office app.
 For example, under Highly Confidential, your organization might use several different labels for specific types of that classification.
-In this example, the label Highly Confidential is simply a text label with no protection settings, so it can’t be applied to content.
-Instead, users must choose Highly Confidential to view the sublabels, and then they can choose a sublabel to apply to content.
+In this example, the label Confidential is simply a text label with no protection settings, so it can’t be applied to content.
+Instead, users must choose Confidential to view the sublabels, and then they can choose a sublabel to apply to content.

 Sublabels are simply a way to present labels to users in logical groups.
-Sublabels don’t inherit any settings from the label they’re under in the hierarchy.
+Sublabels don’t inherit any settings from the label they’re under.

 ![Grouped sublabels on the Ribbon](media/Sensitivity_label_grouped_labels.png)